Esri/arcgis-maps-sdk-java-samples/map/create-and-save-map/README.md

 ## How to use the sample

-This sample requires you to setup your own app on arcgis.com.
-Read the [OAuth wiki](https://github.com/Esri/arcgis-runtime-samples-java/blob/master/OAuth.md) for instructions.

-Fill in your portal and registered app credentials in the starting dialog to authenticate.
+When you run the sample, you will be challenged for an ArcGIS Online login.
+Enter a user name and password for an ArcGIS Online named user account (such as your ArcGIS for Developers account).
 Then, choose the basemap and layers for your new map.
-To save the map, choose a title, tags and description (optional), and a folder on your portal (you will need to create one in your portal's My Content).
+To save the map, choose a title, tags and description (optional), and a folder on your portal (you will need to create one in your portal's My Content section).
 Click the Save button to save the map to the chosen folder.

 ## How it works